juxor/afaq/markdown/secI5.md

 existing socialism," such liberty is crushed in favour of the ruling elites' point of view.

 As anarchism rejects the state, we can say that this danger does not exist under libertarian socialism.
 However, since social anarchists argue for the communalisation of production, could not restrictions on free speech still exist?
 We argue no, for three reasons.

- Firstly, publishing houses, radio stations, and so on will be run by their workers directly.
-They will be supplied by other syndicates, with whom they will make agreements, and **not** by "central planning" officials (who would not exist).
-In other words, there is no bureaucracy of officials allocating (and so controlling) resources and so the means of communication.
+Firstly, publishing houses, radio and TV stations, newspapers, internet sites and so on will be run by their workers directly.
+They will be supplied by other syndicates, with whom they will make agreements, and **not** by "central planning" officials, who would not exist.
+In other words, there is no bureaucracy of officials allocating (and so controlling) resources (and so the means of communication).
 Hence, anarchist self-management will ensure that there is a wide range of opinions in different magazines and papers.
-There would be community papers, radio stations, etc., and obviously they would play an increased role in a free society.
+There would be community papers, radio and TV stations, internet sites, etc., and obviously they would play an increased role in a free society.
 But they would not be the only media.
-Associations, political parties, industrial syndicates, and so on would have their own media and/or would have access to the resources run by communication workers syndicates, so ensuring that a wide range of opinions can be expressed.
+Associations, political parties, industrial syndicates, and so on would have their own media and/or would have access to the resources of communication workers' syndicates, so ensuring that a wide range of opinions can be expressed.

 Secondly, the "ultimate" power in a free society will be the individuals of which it is composed.
 This power will be expressed in communal and workplace assemblies that can recall delegates and revoke their decisions.
 It is doubtful that these assemblies would tolerate a set of would-be bureaucrats determining what they can or cannot read, see, or hear.

 Thirdly, individuals in a free society would be interested in hearing different viewpoints and discussing them.
 This is the natural side-effect of critical thought (which self-management would encourage), and so they would have a vested interest in defending the widest possible access to different